Home Page / The Law / Mergers

 Merger clearances and authorisations

-Part VIII, Division 3 - Merger clearances and authorisations
+Part VII, Division 3 - Merger clearances and authorisations

 Subdivision B - Merger clearances